 Brokerage Top Producer Standards

 Also, each major real estate brokerage offers its agents annual rewards for production.
 Century 21, for example, offers world awards, office, and company awards.
 There is gold or platinum, president or ambassador, awards for regional production, as well as service awards, including the top 10 and the preferred agent club.
 Another example, ReMax, celebrates its agents' successes by handing out awards for the 100 percent club, platinum club, chairman's club, and diamond award, among others.

 Individual Agent Top Producer Standards

-Some real estate agents might use the number of homes sold to justify a No. 1 status.
+Some real estate agents might use the number of homes sold to justify a number one status.
 As long as that agent has sold more homes than any other agent in the named territory, it could be a justified statement.
 On the other hand, consider an agent who sold maybe only 10 homes but each was a million dollars or more, boosting that agent's dollar volume production to more than $10 million.
 If another top producer agent sold 50 homes but his production fell under $10 million, the agent who sold more than $10 million can also claim top producer status based on dollar volume.

 Local Top Producer Standards